ninfueng/lloyd-max-quantizer/README.md

 # Lloyd-Max Quantizer:<br />
-This is a Lloyd-Max quantizer implemented with Python3 (Numpy). <br />
-Currently, this repository supports only for the quantization of the signal <br /> with the distribution as normal distribution. <br />
+This is a Lloyd-Max quantizer implemented with Python3 (Numpy).
+Currently, this repository supports only for the quantization of the signal with the distribution as normal distribution.

 ## The required Python libraries:<br />
 1. Numpy <br />